Pentacel Description 2022

 Pentacel is administered as an intramuscular injection.

-Pentacel vaccine is approved for use as a 4-dose series in children 6 weeks through 4 years of age (prior to the fifth birthday).
+Pentacel vaccine is approved as a 4-dose series in children 6 weeks through 4 years of age (before the fifth birthday).

 Pentacel News 2008 - 2022